DevKhalyd/videocalling_app_flutter/README.md

 # TODO

-- Receive the videocalling for the Receiver in HOME

 - Test that the UI works properly.
 Caller and Receiver

 - Test that in each device contains works properly (Check out the flow)

-- Receive the videocalling for the Receiver in the background of the device
+- Receive the videocalling for the Receiver in the background of the device (Check the package of agora.)

 # Videocalling App